 Offensive Line Coach

-Coach Bryan Hiller joins the Missouri Valley College Viking Football program in 2012 as the offensive line coach after serving the last five years as the offensive line coach, strength and conditioning coach and recruiting coordinator at Culver-Stockton College Canton, Mo.
+Coach Bryan Hiller joined the Missouri Valley College Viking Football program in 2012 as the offensive line coach after serving the previous five years as the offensive line coach, strength and conditioning coach and recruiting coordinator at Culver-Stockton College Canton, Mo.
 In his first season in the Vikings Coach Hiller coached three all-conference offensive lineman, Stephon Kelly, Dave Stewart and Rob Barrington.
 Kelly was also a preseason all-America selection and was a first team all-conference pick that received a tryout with the Tampa Bay Bucaneers.
 While at C-SC, Coach Hiller recruited 12 all conference players and coached 6 all conference offensive linemen.
 Prior to his time at C-SC, Coach Hiller was the offensive line coach and recruiting coordinator at Winona (Minn.)
 State University from 1998-06.
 During his tenure at Winona State, he also served as the co-offensive coordinator from 2000-02, assistant offensive coordinator from 2002-06 and successfully recruited 27 all conference players, 9 all-Americans, and coached 20 all conference offensive linemen and 7 all-American offensive linemen.
 He coached WSU offensive lineman, Nick Urban, who later signed with the Minnesota Vikings, blocked for Kevin Curtin, two time Harlon Hill finalist and WSU all-time leading rusher and coached WSU offensive Lineman, Marcus Greatens, the Glen Galligan Award winner.

 Coach Hiller served as a guest coach in the Canadian Football League (C.F.L.) with the Winnipeg Blue Bombers from 2006-08 with the offensive line, working with Coach Mike Gibson and Coach Bob Wylie.
 He also served as an offensive line coach in the Division II/III All American Game in Minneapolis, MN in 2010.